kbroman/Talk_DataCleaning/transcript_ctc2023.md

     inter-quartile range versus the median.
 This indicates a cluster of samples that are unusual.

-    It's also worthwhile to rethink our standard plots.
-This is the equivalent of 500 box plots, but going farther down in the tails of the distributions.
-The 500 samples have been sorted to have decreasing median, and the lines connect quantiles: median, 25th and 75th percentiles, 10th and 90th, 5th and 95th, 1st and 99th.
-This shows that while the bulk of distributions on are symmetric about 0, the first 120 or so samples have elevated median and long lower tail.

 21. And a fundamental principle here is to follow up all artifacts that you see.